B r a n d N e w M e

 Over 5 years Maxwell collected 20 pints of his blood (twice volume of blood in the average human body) to paint a single logo.

 The logo itself originates from a set of four lines that Maxwell repeated throughout his drawings as a child and into his adulthood.
-By mutating those lines into a logo for himself he commercialises one of his very first expressions.
-Taking this step he reaches into the processed world of branding whilst removing himself from the world of authenticity.
+By transforming those lines into a logo for himself as an artist, he commercialises one of his rawest artistic expression.